rust-lang/book/src/ch08-01-vectors.md

 Once the program has a valid reference, the borrow checker will enforce the ownership and borrowing rules covered in Chapter 4 to ensure this reference and any other references to the contents of the vector stay valid.
-Recall the rule that says we can't have mutable and immutable references in the same scope.
+Recall the rule that says we can’t have mutable and immutable references in the same scope.
 That rule applies in this example, where we hold an immutable reference to the first element in a vector and try to add an element to the end: